- Faculty Funding

 - Undergraduate Student Funding

 - Event Funding

-Each year, the Richard E. Greenleaf Visiting Library Scholar award provides three individuals the opportunity to work as visiting researchers with the University of New Mexico's Latin American library collections, one of the largest and most complete Latin or Spanish American collections in the country.
-Applicants are encouraged to search the University Libraries' online catalog and pay special attention to more rarefied manuscript and microfilm material types.
-Preference is given to applications addressing Latin American and Spanish Colonial history.
-For this reason, the LAII welcomes applications from scholars researching Southwest studies, border studies, or diaspora studies, who can demonstrate their work as integral components of these histories.
+The Richard E. Greenleaf Visiting Library Scholar award provides individuals the opportunity to work as visiting researchers with the University of New Mexico's Latin American library collections, one of the largest and most complete Latin or Spanish American collections in the country.
+International and independent scholars as well as junior faculty and graduate students at US institutions who specialize in Latin America and Iberia are invited to apply.
 The award honors Dr. Richard E. Greenleaf, distinguished scholar of colonial Latin American history, and his extensive career in teaching, research, and service.

 The LAII's Operations Committee will award the grants based on the relevance of the proposal to the unique holdings of UNM University Libraries, the merits and significance of the project, and the applicant's scholarly qualifications.
-Potential scholars are invited to learn more about the collections by searching the catalog or contacting the Latin American Collections Curator at email@example.com.
+Applications should include the following items:

 For further information and/or to submit materials, contact: